amoe/kernighan-ritchie-2e/NOTES_KERNIGHAN_RITCHIE.md

     This has a similar feel to the way that nil-punning works in Clojure -- the out-of-band value is smoothly passed through various chains of functions, without raising an error.

+## Ex 2-4

+Reasonably simple, but the obvious solution is O(n^2).

+Note that the idiomatic way is not to use strlen(), rather to just walk until '\0', which makes sense.
+The strlen call is unnecessary.